defold/doc/docs/en/manuals/project-settings.md

 bundle_resources (hidden setting)
 : A directory containing resource files and folders that should be copied as-is into the resulting package when bundling.
 The directory is specified with an absolute path from the project root, for example `/res`.
 The resource directory should contain subfolders named by `platform`, or `architecure-platform`.
 Supported platforms are `ios`, `android` and `osx`.
 Supported arc-platform pairs are `armv7-ios`, `arm64-ios`, `armv7-android` and `x86_64-osx`.
 A subfolder named `common` is also allowed, containing resource files common for all platforms.

+bundle_exclude_resources (hidden setting)
+: A comma separated list of resources that should not be included in the bundle.

 ## Bootstrap

 main_collection